Office of the Associate Provost

 Why do I have to take General Education Distributive Requirements?

-The liberal arts portion of your degree ensures that they have some exposure to the arts, humanities, social/behavioral sciences, and natural/computer sciences.
+The liberal arts portion of your degree ensures that you have some exposure to the arts, humanities, social/behavioral sciences, and natural/computer sciences.
 This is part of becoming an informed citizen, with a broad understanding of different disciplines.

 You need 6 credits each in the humanities, social/behavioral sciences, and natural/computer sciences; and 3 credits in the arts.
 That’s a total of 21 credits.